 If you want a more chilled vibe, nice beaches, and a luxurious hotel, the West Side of the island is a nice choice for you.
 West Oahu is about 30 minutes drive from Honolulu and the airport, and there will find many beaches to be discovered on the West Coast.

 Although there are accommodation options scattered the whole way along the coast, the main town where you will find luxurious hotels on the West Side is Ko Olina.
 Here you will see famous chain resorts such as Aulani Disney Resort, Four Seasons Resort, and Marriott.
-These resorts will keep you busy all day with their facilities like golfing, fitness centers, waterslide pools, and sunset cruises.
+These resorts will keep you busy all day with their facilities like golfing, fitness centers, waterslide pools, and sunset cruises making them the perfect place to stay for couples.

 What Makes Ko Olina special is four man-made magical lagoons with pristine white sand beaches.
 Even if you don’t stay in the beachfront resorts here, you can still access the public areas to enjoy the amazing white sand beaches, or if you want some more activities, you can go snorkeling or join a boat tour.
 Make sure to book now if you want to stay here as these resorts and hotels certainly book fast (plus you will get the best deals the further in advance you book!)